 Click here for a full list of publications.

-Prof Ravi Gupta has had continuous Wellcome funding as a fellow since 2007, and most recently secured a Wellcome Senior Fellowship in 2016 to study the biological properties of drug resistant viruses in South Africa, including acquisition of increased replication fitness and cellular tropism changes as part of evolutionary adaptation to drug pressure.
+The Gupta Group has teams at both Africa Health Research Institute in South Africa, and at the University of Cambridge in the UK.
+Prof Ravi Gupta has had continuous Wellcome funding as a Fellow since 2007, and most recently secured a Wellcome Senior Fellowship in 2016 to study the biological properties of drug resistant viruses in South Africa, including acquisition of increased replication fitness and cellular tropism changes as part of evolutionary adaptation to drug pressure.
 Africa Health Research Institute represents an ideal environment in which to study drug resistant HIV-1, given the large numbers of treated patients and the fact that 10% or more patients experience treatment failure.
-This project will bring together the multiple strands of his ongoing research to address critically important consequences of global access to antiretroviral therapy.
+This project brings together the multiple strands of his ongoing research to address critically important consequences of global access to antiretroviral therapy.
 Future plans include work on the role of myeloid cells in HIV associated brain disease during antiretroviral therapy, paving the way to study drug resistant reservoirs in the brain.

 Meet the Team